cristalhq/isocode/README.md

 [![pkg-img]][pkg-url]
 [![version-img]][version-url]

-ISO 3166 country codes in Go.
+ISO 3166 country codes and ISO 4217 currencies codes in Go.

 ## Features

 * Simple API.
+* Dependency-free.

 See [docs][pkg-url] for more.